Is GSIS a Christian School? Why is this important?

 No. Uniforms are not required for regular academic classes.
 Middle school students, however, are expected to bring suitable clothing for physical education classes.
 Some science classes will also require students to wear laboratory coats provided for their protection.
 Student athletes who join middle school intramural teams must wear school-provided or team-purchased uniforms.

 What kind of co-curricular activities are offered to GSIS students?

 Thank you for asking!
 There are a number of ways GSIS parents can become involved in the school.
 First, on numerous occasions throughout the school year parents are invited or highly encouraged to visit the school.
 These include Open House, PTA meetings, concerts, drama performances, sports events, parent-teacher conferences, Headmaster’s Coffees, and our International Festival.
 We have an active PTA that offers many additional opportunities to be involved including volunteer room mothers, library aides, lunch duty helpers, teacher aides, Christmas bazaar assistants, Teacher Appreciation Day food providers, International Festival coordinators, and fund-raisers.

 Do I have to buy a laptop for my student through GSIS?

-Yes, All new students are required to buy Apple laptops through the GSIS purchase program.
+All new students in the Secondary School are required to buy Apple laptops through the GSIS purchase program.
+In the Elementary School, all computers are school owned and students are not required to purchase devices.
 Although Apple computers are accessible in stores open to the public, GSIS is able to get discounted computers for students.
 Purchases through the school are also provided on-site service and additional warranty and service support.
 It also makes sure that students are eligible to receive applicable school software on their laptop without additional fees.
 The school laptops allow students to have the technology tools to support their academic learning in the most productive ways.
 The school does not make any profit on the laptops sold.